cwchentw/lightweight-cms/content/write-posts.md

 * `description` (not implemented yet)
 * `weight` (not implemented yet)

-They are not hard coded but adjustable in *setting.php*.
+Those fields are not hard coded but adjustable in *setting.php*.

 In addition, all fields in a front matter are exposed in `$post[MDCMS_POST_METADATA]` (not implemented yet).